Impact of Climate Change

 The Marshallese people have already been forced to relocate due to US nuclear testing.
 Though they struggle with the ongoing biological, ecological, and cultural effects of testing, Marshallese culture is resilient.

 MEI supports efforts by the Marshallese government and NGOs to shore up coastlines and implement sustainable living practices, many of which were in place before the US Trust Territory period following World War II.
-Marshallese officials and community advocates have been at the forefront of global efforts to combat climate change, since the United Nations' Climate Summit in 2014 and the Paris Climate Summit 2015, where the mantra "1.5 to stay alive" was heard around the globe.
+Marshallese officials and community advocates have been at the forefront of global efforts to combat climate change, most notably at the United Nations' Climate Summit in 2014 and the Paris Climate Summit 2015, where the mantra "1.5 to stay alive" was heard around the globe.
+Today, RMI Climate Envoy, Ms. Tina Stege, leads RMI efforts as the Chair of the High Ambition Coalition, an organization first led by her uncle, the late-RMI For.
+Min.
+Tony DeBrum.

 In December 2018, the RMI's delegation attended COP24 in Poland, where they added more supporters to the High Ambition Coalition.
 MEI's International Liaison, Tina Stege, who also currently serves as the RMI's Climate Envoy, speaks during the COP24 in photo above.

 Since MEI was founded, the organization has worked to raise awareness about climate change.
 At Nuclear Remembrance Day 2014: Reflect.
 Honor.
 Educate., held at the Clinton Presidential Library in Little Rock, Arkansas, MEI was one of the first organizations to link nuclear testing and climate change.
 Today, MEI continues our efforts to raise awareness.
-MEI Project Specialist Benetick Kabua Maddison served as the keynote speaker at the I2SL Conference in Denver, and volunteers, along with MEI Climate Ambassador Chris Balos, to assist Fayetteville, Arkansas-based, Citizen's Climate Lobby in their efforts in Washington, DC.
+MEI Project Specialist Benetick Kabua Maddison has presented on the devastating affects of climate change and its links to nuclear issues at conferences and on webinars around the world.
+MEI also partners with Reverse the Trend, an organization that amplifies the voices of youth across the world to engage in dialogue and activate leaders on climate and nuclear issues.

 Follow Tina Stege on Twitter here